norcalli/nvim-base16.lua/README.md

 ## Understanding theme variables

+- Read the following for base_16 variables https://github.com/chriskempson/base16/blob/master/styling.md

 - Use a color lightening/darkening tool, such as this https://siduck.github.io/hex-tools/
+- The following variables are for base_30

 ```
 black = usually your theme bg